solidjs/solid/documentation/components.md

 );
 ```

-Since all nodes from JSX are actual DOM nodes, the only responsibility of top level Templates/Components is appending to the DOM.
+Since all nodes from JSX are actual DOM nodes, the only responsibility of top level Components is appending to the DOM.

 ## Props